Nader Shah's invasion of India: Invasions

 Afsharids.
 Nadir Shah.
 As king, AH 1148-1160, AD 1736-1747.
 AR Double-Rupi (26.5mm, 22.96 g, 9h).
 Lahore mint.
 Dated AH 1152 (AD 1739–40).
 Near EF.

 Nader Shah crossed Mughal territory at the Mukhur spring and halted at Qarabagh, south of Ghazni.
 A detachment was sent under Nader's son, Nasrullah, to attack the Afghans of Ghorband and Bamian.
 When the governor of Ghazni fled upon hearing of Nader's approach, the Qadi, scholars and rich men of Ghazni gave the invaders presents and submitted to Nader when he entered on 31 May.
 Meanwhile, the other detachment had defeated the Afghans, pardoning all who surrendered, and exacting cruel punishment on those who resisted.

+Conquest of Kabul

 With his flank secure, Nader was free to march on Kabul.
 The chief men of the city tried to give in peacefully, but Sharza Khan decided to give resistance.
 On 10 June, Nader reached the city and the garrison sallied out to try and attack the Persians, who then just retreated to a safe distance where they could besiege the city.
 Nader arrived on the 11th and surveyed the city's defences from atop the Black Rock.
 The garrison tried to attack again, but were driven out by the Persian Army.
 The city was besieged for a week until on 19 June, the tower of Aqa-bin collapsed, and the citadel capitulated.